 - A case may be unfounded only after a thorough investigation demonstrates that the complaint is false or baseless (no crime occurred).
-Criminal Justice Information Services (CJIS) Division Uniform Crime Reporting (UCR) Program, Summary Reporting System (SRS) User Manual, 111 (June 20, 2013) (NIBRS will start collecting data on unfounding in 2024 and will use the SRS definition of unfounding). - A victim recantation does not necessarily indicate a crime did not occur or support unfounding as a complainant may choose to remove herself from the criminal process for a number of reasons, including fear of retaliation from the accused or because of negative treatment by law enforcement. - Complaints can only be unfounded after determining allegations established elements of a crime. - The law enforcement agency may leave a case open if it has completed the investigation to the extent it can but there may be additional information in the future.
+Criminal Justice Information Services (CJIS) Division Uniform Crime Reporting (UCR) Program, Summary Reporting System (SRS) User Manual, 111 (June 20, 2013) (NIBRS will start collecting data on unfounding in 2024 and will use the SRS definition of unfounding). - A victim recantation does not necessarily indicate a crime did not occur or support unfounding as a complainant may choose to remove herself from the criminal process for a number of reasons, including fear of retaliation from the accused or because of negative treatment by law enforcement. - A complaint can only be unfounded based on a determination after a thorough investigation that the evidence does not establish the elements of a crime or the allegations are false. - The law enforcement agency may leave a case open if it has completed the investigation to the extent it can but there may be additional information in the future.
 A stranger rape with an unknown defendant could be left open.
-Such a case could be labeled "inactive." - Are there other case closing codes that the agency uses?
+Such a case could be labeled "inactive." - · Are there other case closing codes that the agency uses?
 What is their purpose and is it appropriate?